 Community Health Promotion

-The Bachelor of Science degree in Community Health provides students with the knowledge and skills to work in community-based programs.
+The Bachelor of Science degree in Community Health Promotion provides students with the knowledge and skills to work in community-based programs.
 The focus of the degree is to prepare health professionals who can assess needs, plan and implement programs, conduct research, communicate health information, and serve as a health resource person.
 Courses are designed with hands-on learning in mind.
 Students participate in projects where they are meeting a real community's health needs.

 Program graduates work to promote positive health behaviors and prevent disease by collaborating with individuals and communities.
 Employment opportunities are available in non-profit, government, healthcare, and business sectors.
 Graduates may also seek certification through professional organizations, such as the National Commission on Health Education Credentialing.